shufan6011/Astrophys-and-AI-Res/README.md

-# ML Algorithms: Linear Regression, Logistic Regression, Neural Networks, etc
+# ML applied to GW